baky0905/geoscience-python/docs/_sources/additional/welcome.rst.txt

 * Personal automation
 * Consistent ways of writing code
-* Code that you are writing for yourself and you are the only person who is going to be using it
+* Code that you are writing for yourself and you are the only person who is going to be using it :strike:`* Professional code`
-* Professional code
-* Checked in code
+:strike:`* Checked in code`
-* Reviewed code
+:strike:`* Reviewed code`

-* You can some cut corners, write some crappy code and do some things that questionable but all of it is just fine - no one will ever see it and no one will ever know.
+You can some cut corners, write some crappy code and do some things that questionable but all of it is just fine - no one will ever see it and no one will ever know.

 **Main goal - solve your problem!**